Source: http://bit.ly/1Hwm3lD Photo: Peter Rejcek Public Domain Image

 Blood Falls Microbial Ecosystem

-Perhaps most surprisingly of all, due to its inherently unique development, a marvelous condition exists.
+Out of all its many wonders, perhaps most surprisingly of all, due to its inherently unique development, a marvelous condition exists.
 That’s due to the fact that Blood Falls also contains an incredible ecosystem of its own.
 Within its depths, forms of autotrophic bacteria evolved.

-Perhaps due to this fact, these microbes utilize sulfates as a catalyst for respiration.
+Perhaps due to this fact, these uniquely-evolved microbes utilize sulfates as a catalyst for respiration.
 The site known as Blood Falls truly stands out for this reason.
 It represents the only known place on earth where a form of life utilizing this metabolic process has been discovered.

 Features Sharing Its Region